-22. The clinical trial is proposed to take place over a five-year period from the date of issue of the licence.
+- 22. The clinical trial is proposed to take place over a five-year period from the date of issue of the licence.
 Up to 300 patients in Australia would receive the GMO.

-23. The clinical trial would take place at clinical trial sites in Australia.

-24. The applicant has proposed several controls to minimise exposure to the GMO, and to restrict the spread and persistence of the GMOs in the environment.
-These include:

-- ensuring the GM treatment is administered by authorised, appropriately trained medical staff in clinical facilities; - requiring that clinical trial staff handling and/or administering the GM treatment wear and use personal protective clothing and equipment; - requiring decontamination of materials and equipment, potentially in contact with the GMOs at clinical trial sites, using effective disinfectants, or disposal in accordance with standard clinical waste disposal practices, as required by the relevant Australian and state legislation; - requiring participants to remain at the clinical trial site for a specified duration after administration as mentioned in the CCI attachment; and providing them with instructions for good hand hygiene and coughing etiquette; - excluding participants with frequent contact with children under 6 months of age; participants who live in the same household with individuals with known immunodeficiencies; or individuals on immunosuppressants; and - transport, storage and disposal of the GMO and any contaminated waste generated at a clinical trial site would be in accordance with the current version of the Regulator's Guidelines for the Transport, Storage and Disposal of GMOs.
+In addition, samples from up to 600 participants in all participating sites, in Australia and overseas will be analysed in Australia. - 23.
+The clinical trial would take place at clinical trial sites in Australia and overseas. - 24.
+The applicant has proposed several controls to minimise exposure to the GMO, and to restrict the spread and persistence of the GMOs in the environment.
+These include: - ensuring the GM treatment is administered by authorised, appropriately trained medical staff in clinical facilities; - requiring that clinical trial staff handling and/or administering the GM treatment wear and use personal protective clothing; - requiring decontamination of materials and equipment, potentially in contact with the GMOs at clinical trial sites, using effective disinfectants, or disposal in accordance with standard clinical waste disposal practices, as required by the relevant Australian and state legislations; - requiring participants to remain at the clinical trial site for a specified duration after administration as mentioned in the CCI attachment; and providing them with instructions for good hand hygiene and coughing etiquette; - excluding participants with frequent contact with children under 6 months of age; participants who live in the same household with individuals with known immunodeficiencies; or individuals on immunosuppressants; and - transport, storage and disposal of the GMO and any contaminated waste generated at a clinical trial site would be in accordance with the current version of the Regulator's Guidelines for the Transport, Storage and Disposal of GMOs.